 Being an anxiety means that there is nothing physically wrong.
 Your body is able to pee in the normal manner but your mind is controlling this function.

-So, when it comes to treatment, it’s simply a matter of re-programming the mind.
+When it comes to treatment, it’s simply a matter of re-programming the mind.
 Setting it back to the way it was before the trigger that started the snowball effect of the shy bladder Paruresis.
-We say “simply” … sometimes it’s not that easy of course!
+I say “simply” … sometimes it’s not that easy of course!
 But you can check out our section on Shy Bladder Cures That Work.